 Walt Whitman said, “Be curious, not judgmental.”
-Whether we take the time to think about it or not, we all are judgmental to some degree.
+Whether we take the time to think about it or not, we all are judgmental.
 Some may even consider it as human nature.

-Most of us judge others and don’t realize that what we are really doing.
-Whether we know it or not judgment is something we are taught from birth.
+Most of us judge others and don’t realize that what we are doing.
+Whether we know it judgment is something it teaches us from birth.
 Sri Chinmoy said, “Judge nothing, you will be happy.
-Forgive everything; you will be happier.
+Forgive everything, you will be happier.
 Love everything; you will be happiest.”

-Thou are words that should be taken to heart, although most of us consider judging standard without thinking of the consequences that come along.
+Thou are words that should be taken to heart, although most of us consider judging the standard of thinking of the consequences that come along.

 Judging others is something that we all should strive to overcome by reducing the judgmental behaviors.
-We can turn passing judgment into a valuable lesson and a gift as a result of taking the time to take a look in the mirror when we think of judging others.
+We can turn passing judgment into a valuable lesson and a gift because of taking the time to look in the mirror when we think of judging others.

-When we take a look in the mirror, we are making sure; we do not have the same reflection of the person we are judging.
-Also, we are working on our own thought as that will assist us to avoid being judgmental, plus that will make the person you are attempting to judge a teacher and a wonderful blessing to you so —there’d be nothing to judge.
+When we look in the mirror, we are making sure; we do not have the same reflection of the person we are judging.
+Also, we are working on our thought as that will assist us to avoid being judgmental, plus that will make the person you are attempting to judge a teacher and a wonderful blessing to you so — there’d be nothing to judge.